TheSilvaD/Morning-Star/README.txt

 =================================================================================
 Art Assets
 =================================================================================
-All of the dungeons assets were borrowed from the  Decreipt Dungeon package from the unity3d asset store.
-Photoshop CC was used to create the Note asset by editing the old parchment texture.
+All dungeon theme assets are from Decrepit Dungeon package from the Unity asset store.
+Photoshop CS6 was used by Genaro Orodio to create the Note asset by editing the old parchment texture.
+Photoshop was also utilized to create the title logo, and credits within the credits screen.
 The text written on the note has an appropriately themed font named "A Theme for Murder."
 =================================================================================